cbron/mancora/README.md

     end

-To run this in the console
+To run this

+    #in the console
     Mancora.run

-And to backfill the last 36 hours
+    #backfill the last 36 hours
     Mancora.run(36)

-Finally setup the cron

-    cron here
+    #via rake
+    rake mancora

+Finally setup a cron to run **every hour**.
+You could use the whenever gem but personally I still like:

+    # Every hour at 5 minutes in
+    5 */1 * * * cd /rails_path && /usr/local/bin/rake RAILS_ENV=production mancora >> /rails_path/log/mancora.log 2>&1

 Result in db